Fourth Sunday of Advent – Cycle B

 You must be logged in to post a comment.

-Fifth Sunday of Easter – Cycle A
+Thirty-Second Sunday in Ordinary Time – Cycle A

 Kathy McGovern ©2023